-Brian’s gradual reintegration back into the business is a running theme during these early episodes as is the question of Jennifer (Jennifer Wilson) and Edward’s adopted baby, William.
-When the baby’s real mother decides she wants him back, Jennifer starts to feel the strain.
-One has to wonder why Jennifer and Edward didn’t legally adopt the child (William was abandoned by her mother six months earlier but she now feels more confident that she can look after him).
+Brian’s gradual reintegration back into the business is a running theme during these early episodes as is the question of Jenny (Jennifer Wilson) and Ted’s adopted baby, William.
+When the baby’s real mother decides she wants him back, Jenny starts to feel the strain.
+One has to wonder why Jenny and Ted didn’t legally adopt the child (William was abandoned by her mother six months earlier but she now feels more confident that she can look after him).

 Carleton Hobbs makes a welcome reappearance as Sir Neville Henniswode (Hobbs had appeared in series four but was presumably unavailable for series five, which led to Llewellyn Rees taking over the role).
 Hobbs had a decent film and television career but for me – and I’m sure for many others – he’ll forever be the definitive radio Sherlock Holmes.
 Just to hear the timbre of his voice is enough to conjure up images of foggy streets and Hansom Cabs ….